 Great communication means great sex

-Talking about sex, or bringing new things into the bedroom, can both seem kind of frightening.
+Talking about sex, or bringing new ideas into the bedroom, can both seem kind of frightening.
 But the truth is, in a good relationship, it really shouldn’t be.

 As long as you’re careful not to be critical (not saying that your partner is bad in bed, or implying that without X your sex life can’t be complete), there’s no reason this discussion should go badly.